(5) Grand Auditorium Rock Climbing

 Approach from either Golden Valley trail or School Gate trail.
 From the north, after passing Music Hall, turn right and bushwhack upwards to the looming walls overhead.
 From the south, pass the second cave and Dragon Ridge, and turn left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for (7) Grand Auditorium:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (5) Grand Auditorium:

 Mar 10, 2013